Web Developer and More

 After being prompted by a client around 1996 to get into "internet development for that web thing", I learned basic HTML and enjoyed being able to integrate the print design I was doing into this new realm.
 Initially, web development was a slow, cumbersome, and very manual process.

 One of the employees at the hosting company my client used showed me a neat new thing called "PHP/FI" that allowed a web site to be broken into various small pieces very easily.
 PHP/FI grew into PHP and from 1997 through today, I have grown as a programmer, web developer, architect, and complete nerd.
-Along the way, I even got a "Certified Scrum Product Owner" certification.
+Along the way, I even got "Certified Scrum Product Owner" and "Certified Scrum Master" certifications.

 What's on this site?